 In a nutshell: It might not be quite as rewarding when driven hard, but objectively speaking, this new, more practical 1 Series is technically a better car than its predecessor.

-Full Disclosure: BMW Australia provided the vehicle tested here for a week with a full tank of fuel.
-Additionally, our friends at MPF Detailing gave it a complimentary express detail for us prior to our photoshoot.
+Full Disclosure: The vehicle tested here was provided by BMW Australia for a week with a full tank of fuel.
+Additionally, our friends at MPF Detailing gave it a complimentary Express Detail for us prior to our photoshoot.